ALS-RSOXS/.github/README.md

-# .github
+# Resonant soft X-ray scattering at the Advanced Light Source
-Resonant soft X-ray scattering at the Advanced Light Source
+Software and tools for use at the RSOXS beamline.